edwardmhunton/ioc_example/README.md

 To demonstrate the inversion of control I have provided two implementations for 'wheel_buildler': FactoryWheels and HandBuiltWheels.
 The 'wheel_builder' service can be registered with either of these via the command line by running:

 npm start HandBuiltWheels | FactoryWheels

+- requires Node > v4 for passing implementation on npm start